Published October 18, 2021 - Updated every Monday

 Are you wondering, “can you travel to Rome?”

-As restrictions begin to loosen and there is news of Italy and the other EU countries “opening for tourism” in summer 2021, you may be wondering whether this means you can come to Italy and if so, how.
+As restrictions begin to loosen, with Italy and other EU countries being open for tourism, you may be wondering whether this means you can come to Italy and if so, how.

 I've had so many people asking me "Can you travel to Rome now?" that I decided to make this page to answer this and the many questions related to this topic.